DistributedCollective/Sovryn-smart-contracts/scripts/staking/SNAPSHOT_STAKING.md

 # Staking Snapshot Tool

-This tool generates snapshots of staking data from the Sovryn staking contract at a specific point in time (or current state).
+This tool generates snapshots of staking data from the Sovryn staking contract at a specific block number (or current block).
 It retrieves staking amounts and voting power for a list of addresses and exports the data in both JSON and CSV formats.

 ## Overview